 RPG in a Box is a tool for easily creating 3D grid-based, voxel-style RPGs and adventure games—everything you will need for building and sharing your own game, all packaged together in a box, so to speak!
 This "box" will contain an assortment of editors (centered around a map editor and a voxel editor) that will allow you to make your game the way you want.
 I will be striving to make the software user-friendly so that no knowledge of programming, computer graphics, or modelling will be required, all while still maintaining as many customizable aspects as possible so that your game can be unique.

-This is a single-person project that I spend a lot of my spare time on, and I am extremely dedicated to seeing this through to becoming a fully-featured tool.
+This is a single-person project and I am extremely dedicated to seeing this through to becoming a fully-featured tool.
 At this point in time, I have some of the base functionality implemented, and I would like to gauge interest from the community and gather feedback and suggestions.
-Although it will not remain free after it moves out of the early development phase, you will always be free to distribute or sell your games - no strings attached.
+Games created with RPG in a Box will always be free to distribute and sell - no strings attached.
 I would just ask that you send me a link so I can see what you have created with it!
 I appreciate your interest in RPG in a Box and thanks for visiting my page!
 Please let me know if you have any questions or would like to know more.

 No articles were found matching the criteria specified.
 We suggest you try the article list with no filter applied, to browse all available.
 Post article and help us achieve our mission of showcasing the best content from all developers.
 Join now to share your own content, we welcome creators and consumers alike and look forward to your comments.

-Eng: Vloxelworld is a First person RPG game, with graphics of voxels.
+Eng: Vloxelworld is a First Person RPG game, with graphics of voxels.
 This game is the first to be developed by the motor RPG in a Box.
 Esp: Vloxelworld...

 This is the official example game to demonstrate the features currently available in the "RPG in a Box" game engine.